ayush51/tutorial/tutorial.md

     }
 });
 ```
 As can be seen above, we simply check whether the leader is in control when the control is switched from within a Surfly session (which fires the 'surflycontrolchange' event).
-If the leader is indeed in control, we enable the button and otherwise we disable it.
+If the leader does indeed have the session control, we enable the button.
+Otherwise we disable it.

 When the leader has control, the element is in bold, and can be selected.
-Otherwise, the element is disabled.
+If not, the element is disabled.

 ![Enabled button](https://raw.github.com/surfly/tutorial/master/screens/button_able.png) ![Disabled button](https://raw.github.com/surfly/tutorial/master/screens/button_disable.png)